neha-kay/Kiko-plus/_posts/2017-08-10-would-you-rather-be-loved-for-your-mind-or-your-commitment.md

 ---
 layout: post
-title: Would You Rather Be Loved for Your Mind or Your Loyalty/Commitment?
+title: "Would You Rather Be Loved for Your Mind or Your Loyalty/Commitment?"
-description:
+description: "An intellectual's case for valuing common traits over the quality of one's mind."
 date: 2017-07-31
 tags: [relationships]
 comments: true